Suspected shooter named as community gathers to grieve after Canada’s worst school shooting in decades. Here’s what we know

 Who are the victims?

-A female teacher, three female students and two male students, and two relatives of the suspected shooter, were killed in the attack, police said Wednesday.
+Authorities had earlier said that a 39-year-old educator was killed in the attack.

-The three female students were aged 12 and the male students were 12 and 13, said Sergeant Vanessa Munn.
+Two other victims were found at a house in Tumbler Ridge: Emmett Jacobs, 11, and Jennifer Jacobs, 39.

-The two relatives found dead at the home were the suspected shooter’s mother and step-brother, police said.
+The two relatives found dead at the home were the suspected shooter’s mother and step-brother, police said Wednesday.
+A review by CNN found that Jennifer Jacobs went by a different name, Jennifer Strang, on social media.

-The family of 12-year-old Kylie Smith, a Tumbler Ridge student, confirmed she was among those killed by her family.
+The family of Kylie Smith had earlier confirmed she was among those killed.
 Her father, Lance Younge, told Canadian network CTV she was a “beautiful soul” and urged other parents to tell their kids “you love them every day.”

 “Hold your kids tight, tell them you love them every day.
 You never know, you never know,” Younge told CTV, sobbing.